brown-band/website/pages/scripts/2003-2004/fall/dartmouth.md

 Ladies and Gentlemen, Friends and Alumni, Presenting an organization with more crust than an empty Ronzio’s box, it’s the Brown University “What rhymes with penguin?”
 BAND!

-:sd[Band runs onto field, forms martini glass, plays '”Bits and pieces.”]
+:sd[Band runs onto field, forms martini glass, plays “Bits and pieces.”]

 Andy lives in the house of Techs\
 And has a quite nice set of pecs\